 Having a sensor with so many pixels like the 90D gives you the ability to crop your photo afterwards and not worry about losing too much image quality.

 This might likely be the biggest question photographers ask about the this camera.
 Is the Canon 90D any good for sports?
 The easy answer is yes for three major reasons.
-It's focusing system is very fast, giving you the ability to keep moving targets in focus.

 Is the Canon 90D good for video?
 It's one of the first things I tested when I got this camera.
 The slow motion video was what intrigued me initially so that's where I did my first official test.
 It's not a polished video-I'm a newbie when it comes to shooting video-but you'll get a good idea on what the 120 frames per second effect looks like.
 It's cool to watch.

 Here are the three biggest takeaways I came away with after testing the 120 fps recording mode.

 I'd be remiss if I ignored the weaknesses of the Canon 90D.
 Here are 2 shortcomings that are worth mentioning.

 PIXEL SIZE.
 What's the biggest weakness with the Canon 90D?
 It's really not just the 90D, but rather any crop camera that has that many pixels squeezed onto its sensor.
 Noise.
 The individual pixels are made so small in order to fit only the 90D APS-C sensor.
 They are tiny at only 3.2 μm.

 Tiny pixels can't compete with the light collecting ability of the larger pixels that are used on a full frame digital camera like the 30.2 megapixel 5D Mark IV.
 The 5.36 μm pixels are about 67% larger.
 Digital noise is more observable at higher ISO settings with the Canon 90D than you'd see with a full frame camera with the same number of pixels.